Let’s Spritz It Up with Simple Summer Italian Cocktails

 How to make a Spritz Cocktail

 The cocktail itself is very simple.
 Part of the marketing campaign included the recipe, 3,2,1.
 Three parts prosecco, two parts Aperol, and one splash of soda.
-The drink is a perfect balance of citrus, bitter, sweet, acidic, bubbly freshness!
+The drink is a perfect balance of citrus, bitter, sweet, acid, bubbly freshness!

 Aperol and other Italian Liqueurs